mspncp/gosu-wiki/Compiling-in-Windows-using-MinGW.md

 * libvorbisfile-3.dll
 * libogg-0.dll
 * OpenAL32.dll
+* libsndfile.dll if you are loading sounds other than Ogg Vorbis (e.g. WAV files)

 # DISCLAIMER
 This is still under heavy test.
 There may be extra things, there may be missing things.
 Any feedback is appreciated.